Corruption in Argentina: Néstor Kirchner

 Néstor Kirchner, then governor of the Province of Santa Cruz, and his wife, Congresswoman Cristina Kirchner, "intensely and successfully lobbied President Carlos Menem in 1992 to sell the state oil company YPF".
 Upon its privatization in 1993, the federal government paid Santa Cruz Province US$654 million in long-outstanding royalties owed by YPF (minus a US$100 million tax debt).
 Governor Kirchner transferred the funds to Credit Suisse and other foreign banks in 2001.
 Kirchner became president in 2003, and pledged to repatriate the funds.
 Amid delays, a civil suit was filed against Kirchner in 2004; but it was dismissed in 2005 by the judge, who was Kirchner's nephew-in-law.
 A 2006 inquiry found that of the US$520 million fund, US$390 million remained in Credit Suisse.
 Santa Cruz Governor Daniel Peralta ultimately announced in 2008 that US$554 million had been repatriated.

-One of the cables made public by Wikileaks noted that while Néstor Kirchner based his 2003 campaign largely on an anti-corruption platform the government had in fact placed less emphasis on efforts to combat corruption since 2004.
+One of the leaked cables noted that while Néstor Kirchner based his 2003 campaign largely on an anti-corruption platform the government had in fact placed less emphasis on efforts to combat corruption since 2004.